vespa-engine/documentation/en/performance/vespa-query-tracing.md

 Observations:

 - The query searched one node and coverage was 100%, see [graceful-degradation](../graceful-degradation.html).
-- The query matched a total of 8 documents (`totalCount`) and we got the best ranking hit back (since we asked for hits=1).
+- The query matched a total of 8 documents (`totalCount`) and we got back the best [ranking](../ranking.html).
-A total of 8 documents matched the query and was fully ranked
+A total of 8 documents matched the query and was fully ranked.
-- We searched over 104,212 documents
+- We searched 104,212 documents in total.

 The `timing` has 3 fields:

-- `querytime` - This is the first query protocol Vespa which searches all content nodes
+- `querytime` - This is the first matching query protocol where Vespa searches all content nodes and where each content node retrieves and ranks documents.
+The results are merged.
-- `summaryfetchtime` - This is the second query protocol which fills summary data for the top k (&hits) parameter.
+- `summaryfetchtime` - This is the second query protocol which fills summary data for the top k (&hits) parameter after the global best ranking documents have been found from the previous protocol phase.
-- `searchtime` Is roughly the sum of the above and is close to what a benchmarking client will see (except network latency).
+- `searchtime` Is roughly the sum of the above and is close to what a benchmarking client will observe (except network latency).

 Now, we can change our matching to instead of `type=all` to use `type=any`.